 - High quality and high resolution DTM are preferred.
-Ideal resolution variable between 2 and 5X5 m - Resolution of DTM at least 10x10m my be sufficient - But in some case may be acceptable until 20X20 depending from local availability and from the type of application we want to generate - Raster map of slope gradient - Detailed Land use to obtain the local weighting (W) factor map - No data value layer (internal local sink): river mask, roads, urban area, lakes, etc.. - River mask must be generated starting from a maximum accumulation area (it defines permanent drainage lines) - usually 1-2.5 ha.
+Ideal resolution variable between 2 and 5X5 m - Some timesResolution of DTM at least 10x10m my be sufficient - But in some case may be acceptable until 20X20 depending from local availability and from the type of application we want to generate - Raster map of slope gradient - Detailed Land use to obtain the local weighting (W) factor map (and associated. e.g. C values) - No data value layer (internal local sink): river mask, roads, urban area, lakes, etc.. - River mask must be generated starting from a maximum accumulation area (it defines permanent drainage lines) - usually 1-2.5 ha.